szaumoor/ZSTweaks/README.md

 **Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters

 Because it seems obvious that both classes ("professions") align with each other.
 Both Stalker-only benefits apply, including the enhanced backstab.

+**Component 1673** Make Blessed Bracers more powerful

+This makes the bracers far more worth the trouble for paladins.
+Instead of just letting you cast Resurrection and Heal Critical Wounds, and +10 HP:

+- You can cast Resurrection once per day
+- You can cast Heal once per day (instantly cast)
+- You can cast Mass Heal three times per day
+- All wearers get a "blessing": +1 THAC0 and Damage (Use Any Item users or good-aligned paladins)
+- Paladin-only bonuses: +1 Casting Speed, +1 spell slots (1-4), +1/2 APR, +15 HP

+**Component 1674:** Make Whispers of Silence protect against detection spells except for True Sight, and improve Move Silently

+This makes the Nondetection effect more useful, since it's unremarkable as an effect anyway, and so the wearer is also immune other invisibility-detecting spells, except True Sight.

 </details>